 - 14. The screening exercise will basically examine whether or not the physical works proposed for the individual schools are in accord with the above school selection guidelines and identify any safeguard issues and what are needed to address them.
 Screening will also inform DPE about the ownership of the lands required for the civil works and how they might possibly be obtained, and what might transpire in terms of safeguard impact mitigation.
-In view of the screening results, DPE's action on a school will be consistent with the following sets of guidelines. - Framework for Indigenous Peoples Plan.
-Consistent with OP 4.10 and SR3, it provides principles and guidelines to identify and deal with adverse impacts on indigenous peoples, and a consultation framework for adoption of mitigation and development measures, where school physical works would adversely affect IPs (Section B); and - Guidelines for Land Use & Impact Mitigation.
+In view of the screening results, DPE's action on a school will be consistent with the following sets of guidelines. - Framework for SEC Plan.
+Consistent with OP 4.10 and SR3, it provides principles and guidelines to identify and deal with adverse impacts on SECs, and a consultation framework for adoption of mitigation and development measures, in project areas where SECs are present (Section B); and - Guidelines for Land Use & Impact Mitigation.
 Consistent with the Bangladesh Land Acquisition, 1982, OP 4.12, and SR2 it provides principles, policies and guidelines for use of public and private lands and adverse impact mitigation; impact mitigation measures and standards; mitigation plan requirements and preparation process; and implementation and monitoring arrangements for mitigation plans (Section C).